cython/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 Cython initializes C++ class attributes of a cdef class using the nullary constructor.
 If the class you're wrapping does not have a nullary constructor, you must store a pointer to the wrapped class and manually allocate and deallocate it.
-Alternatively the :ref:`cpp_locals directive` avoids the need for the pointer and only initializes the C++ class attribute when it is assigned to.
+Alternatively, the :ref:`cpp_locals directive` avoids the need for the pointer and only initializes the C++ class attribute when it is assigned to.
 A convenient and safe place to do so is in the `__cinit__` and `__dealloc__` methods